mattybwoy/Pokedex/README.md

 ## Objective
 Create a Pokédex of all 151 original pokémon, utilising the PokémonAPI wrapper (https://github.com/kinkofer/PokemonAPI).
 Results are displayed in a list, with navigation to a bio of each Pokémon.

 ## Progress
+- Splash Screen complete
+- Animation added for bouncing pokeballs in Header

 ## Improvements
-- Launch screen animation
 - Search functionality
 - Flip card animation for pokemon bio
 - Unit Testing